Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds

-These objects of interest intertwine geometry and dynamics, and are our focus in this work: we aim at jointly identifying crucial geometric objects, such as low-dimensional invariant manifolds, and effective equations on them, that capture crucial aspects of the effective dynamics of the system at and above a given timescale, while averaging out complex, high-dimensional aspects of the dynamics below that timescale.
-This {{reduced model}} can be more amenable to faster simulation, and to better understanding and interpretation of the system.
-Model reduction necessarily leads to loss of information, possibly with dramatic consequences, among which loss of Markovianity, and to a loss of accuracy in predictions by the reduced model, especially at large times.
+These objects of interest intertwine geometry and dynamics, and are our focus in this work: we aim at jointly estimating crucial geometric objects, such as a low-dimensional invariant manifold \IMmth, and effective dynamics of the system at and above a given timescale, via estimated stochastic equations, that average out complex, high-dimensional aspects of the dynamics below that timescale.
+This {{reduced model}} can be more amenable to faster simulation, with low-dimensional equations and time steps much larger than those needed by a simulator of the original system.